 Placards are used to warn others of hazardous materials.
-Placards are signs put on the outside of a vehicle that identify the hazard class of the cargo.
-A placarded vehicle must have at least four identical placards.
-They are put on the front, rear, and both sides.
+Placards are signs put on the outside of a vehicle which identify the hazard class of the cargo.
+A placarded vehicle must have at least 4 identical placards.
+They are put on the front, rear, and both sides (see figure 9-3).
 Placards must be readable from all four directions.
-They are at least 10 3/4 inches square, turned upright on a point, in a diamond shape.
-Cargo tanks and other bulk packaging display the identification number of their contents on placards or orange panels.
+They are 10 3/4 inches square, turned upright on a point, in a diamond shape.
+Cargo tanks and other bulk packaging display the I.D. number of their contents on placards or orange panels.